RTP-MIDI: Latency

 The most common concern about RTP-MIDI is related to latency issues, a general concern with Digital Audio Workstations, mainly because it uses the IP stack.
 It can however easily be shown that a correctly programmed RTP-MIDI application or driver does not exhibit more latency than other communication methods.

 Moreover, RTP-MIDI as described in RFC 6295 contains a latency compensation mechanism.
 A similar mechanism is found in most plugins, which can inform the host of the latency they add to the processing path.
 The host can then send samples to the plugin in advance, so the samples are ready and sent synchronously with other audio streams.
-The compensation mechanism described in RF6295 uses a relative timestamp system, based on the MIDI deltatime, as described in.
+The compensation mechanism described in RFC 6295 uses a relative timestamp system, based on the MIDI deltatime, as described in.
 Each MIDI event transported in the RTP payload has a leading deltatime value, related to the current payload time origin, defined by the Timestamp field in RTP header.

 Each MIDI event in the RTP-MIDI payload can then be strictly synchronized with the global clock.
 The synchronization accuracy directly depends on the clock source defined when opening the RTP-MIDI session.
 RFC 6295 gives some examples based on an audio sampling clock, in order to get a sample accurate timestamping of MIDI events.
 Apple's RTP-MIDI implementation, as with all other related implementations like rtpMIDI driver for Windows or KissBox embedded systems, use a fixed clock rate of 10 kHz rather than a sampling audio rate.
 The timing accuracy of all MIDI events is then 100 microseconds for these implementations.

 Sender and receiver clocks are synchronized when the session is initiated, and they are kept synchronized during the whole session period by the regular synchronization cycles, controlled by the session initiators.
 This mechanism has the capability to compensate for any latency, from a few hundreds of microseconds, as seen on LAN applications, to seconds.
 It can compensate for the latency introduced by the Internet for example, allowing real-time execution of music pieces.